craftsmancoding/repoman/README.md

 2. Run "composer install" on your new repository to pull in the package dependencies.
 3. Run the command-line repoman tool on the repoman/ directory, e.g. "php repoman install /home/myuser/public_html/mypackages/"

+NOTE: on MAMP environments, you must link "php" to the MAMP version of PHP, not to the native Mac version.
+Due to permissions issues, you may also need to run the commands as an admin user using "sudo", e.g.

+ su - admin
+ cd /path/to/modx/repos/repoman
+ sudo composer install
+ sudo php repoman install .

 ---------------------------------
 ## Conventions